Nevenall/Shift-X/System/01 Basics.md

 ## Playing A Session

 A session of *Shift-X* is like a segment of a superhero movie or comic book.
-There are one or two extended action sequences linked by transitional scene which fit into an overall event, which in turn fits into an ongoing series.
+There are one or two extended action sequences linked by transitional scene which fit into an overall event, which often fits, in turn, into an ongoing series.
 A session of play can last anywhere from two to six hours, depending on the preferences of the group.

-During a session, the team of heroes work together to discover a villain's next move and try to stop them.
-The GM makes a dice roll for how well the villain's plan is progressing as the heroes leap into action.
+During a session, the team of heroes work together to discover a villain's next move and the GM makes a dice roll for how well the villain's plan is progressing as the heroes leap into an action sequence.
 The PCs take actions, suffer consequences, and finish up an action sequence.
 Then the team has a few chances to interact and relieve stress, gather information, or aquire useful assets before transitioning to the next action sequence.
 Once the final action sequence is over, the heroes have downtime to heal and pursue side-projects.

 ## The Core System